 The transmission tariffs consist of capacity and commodity charges that apply for use of the transmission natural gas network systems.

 The tariff calculations are based on the application of the Matrix Reference Price Methodology (RPM), as agreed with the Commission for Regulation of Utilities (CRU).
-The allowable revenue that Gas Networks Ireland earn is calculated to reimburse GNI's capital investment in the transmission system and also to recover allowable operating costs.
+The allowable revenue that Gas Networks Ireland earn is calculated to reimburse Gas Networks Ireland's capital investment in the transmission system and also to recover allowable operating costs.
 Forecast capacities/demands set at the outset of the gas year are based on expected reserved capacity and expected commodity use of gas.
 There is a 90:10 capacity/commodity split to recover the allowable revenue of each system.